GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.18.4 [unreleased] =

+* Fixed: Resolved a fatal error that occurred under certain circumstances due to passing the wrong parameter type to a WordPress function

 = 2.18.3 on July 20, 2023 =

 * Fixed: Incorrect total entry count and hidden pagination when View contains an Entry Edit field